sccn/EEG-BIDS/README.md

 # Use with EEGLAB

 Simply place the code in the plugin folder of EEGLAB and it will be automatically detected by EEGLAB.
-See documentation [here].
+See documentation [https://github.com/sccn/bids-matlab-tools/wiki](here).

 # Version history